-After living in Oxford for a few years, I always thought I knew exactly where my loyalties lay – you’d never find me cheering Cambridge in the boat race.
+After living in Oxford for a few years, I thought I knew where my loyalties lay – you’d never find me cheering Cambridge in the boat race.
 But my first trip to Cambridge started to sway me.
-Like Oxford it’s got a fascinating history, beautiful architecture, punts on the river, cobbled streets full of bikes and enough museums and libraries to feel like you’re getting cleverer by osmosis.
-But the river running right past the colleges adds an extra level of prettiness that had me considering defecting.
+Like Oxford it’s got a fascinating history, beautiful architecture, punts on the river, cobbled streets, bikes and enough museums and libraries to feel like you’re getting cleverer by osmosis.
+But the river running past the colleges adds an extra level of prettiness that had me considering switching allegiances.
 It turns out that Cambridge University was founded by students from Oxford though, so I think we can justifiably class it as an extension of Oxford!
-So if you’re planning a visit, here’s my guide to spending 48 hours in Cambridge.
+So if you’re planning a visit, here’s my 48-hour itinerary for the perfect weekend in Cambridge.

 Stop for lunch at the Michaelhouse Café, in a converted medieval church.
 The menu changes daily and features simple, fresh food like soups, sandwiches, casseroles, homemade quiches and cakes.
-Then grab an ice cream from Jack’s Gelato on Bene’t Street – they have a whole range of weird and wonderful flavour combos, from salted balsamic caramel or Chelsea Bun to beetroot and cumin or roasted rice.
+Then grab an ice cream from Jack’s Gelato on Bene’t Street – they have a whole range of weird and wonderful flavour combinations on their ever-changing menu, with everything from salted balsamic caramel or Chelsea Bun to beetroot and cumin or roasted rice.

 Cambridge has a higher proportion of cyclists than anywhere else in the country, and its 80 miles of cycle routes (and lack of hills) make it a good place to join them.
-New cycle hire scheme ofo recently launched in the city with 150 bikes – its first location outside China.
-Its bright yellow bikes are different from most cycle schemes in that they don’t need docking stations.
+Cycle hire scheme ofo‘s bright yellow bikes are cheap to hire at 50p for 30 mins.
+They don’t use docking stations like most cycle hire scehems.
 Instead you download their app and use it to locate a bike, scan the bike’s code and get a pin number to unlock it.
-Then when you’re finished you just park it up and lock it.
-It’s really easy to use and inexpensive at 50p for 30 mins (though it’s free at the moment).
+Then when you’re finished you just lock it up.

-There are some nice waterside cycle paths through Midsummer Common and along the Cam, past canal boats and rowers, or head out of the city to one of the surrounding villages.
+There are some nice waterside cycle paths running through Midsummer Common and past canal boats and rowers along the banks of the Cam, or head out of the city to one of the surrounding villages.
 You can download cycle route maps from the local council website.
-Stop for lunch (or grab a picnic) at Aromi on Bene’t St, a Sicilian-style café which uses authentic Italian ingredients to make pizzas, focaccias, paninis and cannoli.
+Stop for lunch (or grab a picnic) at Aromi on Bene’t St, a Sicilian-style café which uses authentic Italian ingredients to make tasty pizzas, focaccias, paninis and cannoli.

 Have you visited Cambridge?
 Do you have any tips to add on what to see, do and eat?